+-

 Application : Applied

-Explanation on : Risk Management and Internal Control Framework

-Nisk Wallagement and Internal Control Framework

-application of the

-practice The features of the Group's risk management and internal control
+Explanation on : application of the practice Risk Management and Internal Control Framework The features of the Group's risk management and internal control

-framework, and the adequacy and effectiveness of the framework are

-disclosed in the Statement on Risk Management and Internal Control in

-the Company's Annual Report 2022.
+framework, and the adequacy and effectiveness of the framework are disclosed in the Statement on Risk Management and Internal Control in the Company's Annual Report 2023.

-the company 3 Annual Report 2022.

-Explanation for :
+Explanation for : departure

-departure

-Large companies are requi red to complete the columns below.
-Non-large companies are encouraged
+Large companies are require to complete the columns bel d to complete the columns below.
+Non-large companies are encouraged ow.

-to complete the columns b elow.

-,,

 Measure :

 Timeframe :